HectareaGalbis/omm/README.md

 # omm (Open Multi-Methods)
-This project is an unique file which offers open multi-methods.
+This project is an unique file which offers template open multi-methods.
 I was inspired by the library made by Jean-Louis Leroy named [yomm2](https://github.com/jll63/yomm2).

 ## Index